Modify a raster image service

 Calculate areas of eligible open space

 Previously, you filtered the national raster based on your desired impervious surface threshold and clipped to your area of interest.
-Now, pursuant to the requirements of the CRS review process, you need to determine the acreage of eligible open space per parcel in your community.
+Now, following the requirements of the CRS review process, you need to determine the acreage of eligible open space per parcel in your community.
 Since the acreage calculated also needs to be joined back to the raster data for final analysis, you'll run zonal statistics.
-Zonal statistics will calculate the majority statistic for a specified boundary layer, which is the same as the value attribute you gave your PADUS_CRS_final.tif layer in the previous tutorial.
+Zonal statistics will calculate the majority statistic for a specified boundary layer, which is the same as the value attribute you gave your PADUS_CRS_final.tif layer in the previous section.
 Once you have this information, you'll join the tables to the parcel and raster datasets.

 Calculate the majority statistic